Kinescope: In Britain

 Telerecordings form an important part of British television heritage, preserving what would otherwise have been lost.
-Nearly every pre-1960s British television programme in the archives is in the form of a telerecording, along with the vast majority of existing 1960s output.
+Nearly every pre-1960s British television program in the archives is in the form of a telerecording, along with the vast majority of existing 1960s output.
 Videotape was expensive and could be wiped and re-used; film was cheaper, smaller, and in practice more durable.
-Only a very small proportion of British television from the black and white era survives at all.
+Only a very small proportion of British television from the black-and-white era survives at all.

-As the BBC has taken stock of the large gaps in its archive and sought to recover as much of the missing material as possible, many recovered programmes, have been returned from the 1980s onwards as telerecordings held by foreign broadcasters or private film collectors.
-Many of these surviving telerecorded programmes, such as episodes of Doctor Who, Steptoe and Son and Till Death Us Do Part continue to be transmitted on satellite television stations such as UKTV Gold, and many such programmes have been released on VHS and DVD.
+As the BBC has taken stock of the large gaps in its archive and sought to recover as much of the missing material as possible, many recovered programs have been returned from the 1980s onwards as telerecordings held by foreign broadcasters or private film collectors.
+Many of these surviving telerecorded programs, such as episodes of Doctor Who, Steptoe and Son and Till Death Us Do Part continue to be transmitted on satellite television stations such as UKTV Gold, and many such programs have been released on VHS and DVD.

-In 2008, the BBC undertook colour restoration work on the existing 16mm monochrome telerecording of Room at the Bottom, a 1969 episode of the sitcom Dad's Army.
-Although this episode was originally produced and broadcast in colour, the black & white film was the only surviving copy of the episode following the wiping of the original videotape.
-However, the telerecording process left colour information in the form of chroma dots in the frames of the film; using a specially designed computer programme, these chroma dots were used to bring out the original colour information, which as then applied to the film, allowing the colour to be restored to the episode.
-The restored version of Room at the Bottom was broadcast on 13 December 2008, the first time it had been seen in colour since May 1970.
+In 2008, the BBC undertook color restoration work on the existing 16 mm monochrome telerecording of Room at the Bottom, a 1969 episode of the sitcom Dad's Army.
+Although this episode was originally produced and broadcast in color, the black and white film was the only surviving copy of the episode following the wiping of the original videotape.
+However, the telerecording process left color information in the form of chroma dots in the frames of the film; using a specially designed computer program, these chroma dots were used to bring out the original color information, which was then applied to the film, allowing the color to be restored to the episode.
+The restored version of Room at the Bottom was broadcast on 13 December 2008, the first time it had been seen in color since May 1970.